miniedwins/Obsidian-Vault/技術資料/MCTP/mctp.md

 If the device functions as an MCTP bridge, it will require `a static pool of EIDs` to be assigned to it as part of the system design.

+## Endpoint ID retention
+Devices should retain their EID assignments for as long as they are in their normal operating state.
+Asynchronous conditions, such as device errors, unexpected power loss, power state changes, resets, firmware updates, may cause a device to require a reassignment of its EID